Python-for-geo-people/Lesson-5-Reading-Writing/Lesson/reading-data-from-file.md

         <commands to read file...>
     ```
 Here we are using the `open()` function in combination with the `with` statement in Python.
-*I suppose an explanation is required*.
+I suppose an explanation is required.
-The general format used for opening files in Python is `open(<filename>, <mode>)`, where `filename` is the name of the file and `mode` is either `"r"` for reading a file or `"w"` for writing to a file.
+  - The general format used for opening files in Python is `open(<filename>, <mode>)`, where `filename` is the name of the file and `mode` is either `"r"` for reading a file or `"w"` for writing to a file.
   In our case, we open our file (`"GVP-Volcano-Lat-Lon-Elev.csv"`) to be read (`"r"`).
-In addition, we are using the `with` statement.
+  - In addition, we are using the `with` statement.
   What this does is open our file and assign access to the file to a variable (`infile`).
   Thus, using the variable `infile` we can access the file contents anywhere within the indented block of code beneath the `with` statement.
   For instance, we will see how to read the file in the next point.
-The main advantage of using the `with` statement is that normally you need to manually close file access in Python (using the `file.close()` method), but when using the `with` statement the file is automatically closed at the end of the indented block.
+  - The main advantage of using the `with` statement is that normally you need to manually close file access in Python (using the `file.close()` method), but when using the `with` statement the file is automatically closed at the end of the indented block.
   This ensures you don't forget to close it yourself.
   Closing files is important because sometimes the final changes made to a file will not be written until the file is closed, for example.
 2. With our file open, we can now proceed to read the file.

     ```python
+    """
+    readall.py

+    A simple script for reading the entire contents of a file.

+    dwhipp - 2.10.2016
+    """

+    # Read entire data file
     with open("GVP-Volcano-Lat-Lon-Elev.csv", "r") as infile:
         data = infile.read()
         print(data)